Open Data Hub logo

 • Admin: Groups with this access permission level can edit project details and manage access to the project.

-• Edit: Groups with this access permission level can view and edit project components, such as its workbenches, data connections, and storage.
+• Edit: Groups with this access permission level can view and edit project components, such as its workbenches, connections, and storage.

 4. To confirm the update to the entry, click Confirm (The Confirm icon).